paulmasson/sagemath-docs/README.md

 * arccot/acot, arcsec/asec and arccsc/acsc do not evaluate exactly for special values

 * Ditto for a slew of hyperbolic functions

+* polylog does not evaluate numerically for negative orders